Call Centre Shrinkage calculator and tips

 Call Centre Shrinkage: What It Is, Why It Matters & How to Calculate It

-Get shrinkage wrong and you’ll under-staff, miss service levels, burn your team, and overspend fixing it later.
-Get it right and staffing, CX, and costs all improve.
+Get it wrong and you'll under-staff, miss service levels, burn out your team, and overspend fixing it later.
+Get it right and staffing, CX, and costs all improve together.

 What is Call Centre Shrinkage?